-As someone who has struggled with an eating disorder it is understandable the intense effect body shaming has on mental health.
+Body shaming, seen daily on social media, has a heavy impact on mental health.
 In modern day society, it seems nearly impossible to avoid society’s version of the ideal body.
-Body shaming consists of criticizing our own bodies and/or criticizing the bodies of others (Body-Image Problems: Stop Hating Your Body!).
-In the magazines, on television, and on social media, people who do not fit this ideal of the perfect body, face scrutiny and abuse.
+Body shaming consists of criticizing our own bodies and/or criticizing the bodies of others.
+In the magazines, on television, and on social media, people who do not fit the idea of the perfect body face scrutiny and abuse.
 Social media often impacts mental health through body shaming.

 Body Shaming Is Heavily Present on Social Media

 This video discusses how we can get involved in putting an end to body shaming, as well as helpful tips to find positive body images on social media.
 Social media is everywhere, and it can be used as a helpful source for finding positive body images.
-The different hashtags used, and the accounts followed, can make a difference in how we view our own bodies, and that of others.
-It is time we start embracing our body, and end body bullying.
+The different hashtags used, and the accounts followed, can make a difference in how we view our own bodies and those of others.
+It is time to embrace our body and end body bullying.